Archive for May, 2009

 How to Find a Singing Teacher

-It’s almost summer and some of you have a goal to study voice while your schedule is more relaxed.
-Others of you may have decided to skip the vacation and do something closer to home that you’ve been wanting to do for a long time…like studying singing.
+In summer, many people find time to work harder toward a goal while their schedule is more relaxed.
+Others may decide to skip the vacation and do something closer to home that they’ve been wanting to do for a long time…like studying singing.
 But how do you make sure you are not wasting your time with a teacher?
-After all, anyone can hang up a shingle and say they are a voice teacher.
-There is no FDA for regulating those who teach singing.
-So here is a little guide to finding someone who can really help you.
+After all, anyone can hang up a shingle and say they are a voice teacher; there is no FDA or AMA for regulating those who teach singing.

 When someone has trouble singing the way they want to, a voice teacher tries to identify the problem and help the singer sing again…or better…or finally!
 It is curious, however, that there seem to be almost as many ways to describe and fix problems as there are singing teachers.
 Certainly there seem to be many techniques out there and trying to identify whether or not a particular teacher can help you can be as difficult as herding cats!
 Yet every singing teacher seems to think they have the answer and, like merchants in a bazaar, they hawk their wares with authority and charismatic charm.
 Often, we singing teachers cling to the belief of the one true way, which is ours, of course, and stake claim to singing methods and teaching ideas that cannot really be claimed at all.